InventiDevelopment/Automation-Framework/README.md

 All the necessary Maven packages will be downloaded (beware if you use custom Maven settings).
 Installation will run unit tests for the framework by default.
 If you want to skip these unit tests, add `-DskipTests` parameter to the above mentioned command.

+After the installation is finished, create a Maven module for your application under test.

 Don't forget to have a peek at the `.gitignore` file to fit your needs and contain your module's folder!

 ## Global Configuration
-Before you begin a development to test your own application, it is necessary to set basic key configuration values in given framework's config files.
+Before you begin the development to test your own application, it is necessary to set basic configuration values supplying framework's config files.
 By default, framework consumes following configuration files:

-- Applications configuration YAML file
+- Applications configuration YAML file - mandatory for all application types (`appConfig.yml`)
-- WebDriver configuration YAML file
+- WebDriver configuration YAML file - mandatory for web applications (`webDriverConfig.yml`)

-All this configuration files are loaded from module's **main** `resources/config` folder.
-By default, `appsConfig.yml` and `webDriverConfig.yml` from `core-automation-framework` module are used and you should provide them into every of your Maven module.
-You can also provide more of your own configuration files by putting them in the same resources folder and supplying their name in `appconfig` and `webdriverconfig` parameters in your TestNG suite (or Maven command).
+All these configuration files are loaded from module's `src/main/resources/<your-application-name>/config` folder.
+By default, `appsConfig.yml` and `webDriverConfig.yml` from `core-automation-framework` module are used.
+You need to provide at least the `appConfig.yml` into every of your project module's `src/main/<your-application-name>/folder`.
+You can also provide more of your own configuration files by putting them in the same resources folder and supplying their name in `appconfig` (`-Dappconfig`) and `webdriverconfig` (`-Dwebdriverconfig`) parameters in your TestNG suite (or Maven command).

+`<your-application-name>` stands for the name of application under test.
+It is recommended to use lowercase names without spaces.
+This identifier should be unique across all Maven modules in the project (to avoid resource file conflicts).

 ### Multi-Language Setup
-If you want to test in multiple languages, you should provide a `language` parameter to the Maven when running tests.
-Along with parameter there is a need to set up YAML dictionaries for given languages to the **main** `resources/lang` folder (samples can be seen in `core-automation-framework`'s `resources/lang` folder).
+If you want to test in multiple languages, you should provide a `language` (`-Dlanguage`) parameter to Maven when running tests.
+Along with mentioned parameter there is a need to set up YAML dictionaries for given languages to the `src/main/resources/<your-application-name>/lang/<language-iso-identifier>` folder (samples can be seen in `core-automation-framework` module).
 Dictionary file names have to be corresponding to given language by the ISO 639-1.

 ### Allure Reports Configuration
 You can create your own Allure report templates and put them in the `src/main/resources/tpl` folder.
 More information can be found in Allure's documentation (link above).